The SprayAlert Alarm is an electronic device for detecting dog and cat urine marking or spraying as it happens.

 The Long Urine Sensor (10.4" x 1.15") is long and narrow, suitable for mounting usually on vertical surfaces.
 Place the sensor below the expected spraying height, in path of dripping runoff, flush against mounting surface.

 The video below uses cranberry juice from a spray bottle as urine.
 The red LED will continue to blink until the alarm is reset.
-The volume can be set to a lower level.
+The volume can be set to a lower level (the Alarm Unit shown is an older version).
 Two urine sensors can be used simultaneously on one alarm unit.